deathtothecorporation/pallas-docker/README.md

 # Disclaimers

 This repo uses Vaporware's fork of Plunder ("Pallas").
-For now, it's not too far off the upstream, but as Pallas continues building towards a system that can support end-user apps it may drift further.
+For now, it's not too far off the upstream, but as Pallas continues building toward a system that can support end-user apps it may drift further.

 One major difference in this Docker+Pallas context is **the runtime forces cogs